custom-stt

 Create the Custom STT credential

-Open Credentials or Integrations > Models, choose Custom STT, and create a credential with your WebSocket connection details.
+Open Credentials or Integrations > Models, choose Custom STT, and create a credential with your provider connection details.

 Select Custom STT in Voice Input